fermads/jasmine-istanbul-phantom/readme.md

 ```

 ### Example
-Exemple project using Gulp to run only changed specs
+See example project using Gulp to run only changed specs at
 [/example](https://github.com/fermads/jasmine-istanbul-phantom/tree/master/example)

 ```bash